MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 ## Key requirements

+As a solution architect, you need to plan how to make effective use of regions and availability zones to meet your business needs.

 To make an informed decision about which approach works for your solution, you need to understand your requirements.
 These requirements should be driven by discussions between solution designers and business stakeholders.

 ### Risk tolerance